Lastaapps/menza/docs/STRAVNIK_SIGNUP.md

-Follow this section of the tutorial only in case the login using EduID does not lead to directly to the Strávník portal, but to this url: `https://agata.suz.cvut.cz/secure/index.php`.
+Follow this section of the tutorial only in case the login using EduID does not lead to directly to the Strávník portal, but to this URL: `https://agata.suz.cvut.cz/secure/index.php`.

 - Got to the Strávník
   portal [forgotten password](https://stravnik.suz.cvut.cz/Identity/Account/ForgotPassword) page.